canalplus/rx-player/doc/api/Loading_a_Content.md

   Note that to be able to play MetaPlaylist contents:
   - for the default "main thread" RxPlayer mode:

-    You will need to add add the `METAPLAYLIST` experimental feature [through our usual feature mechanism](./RxPlayer_Features.md).
+    You will need to add the `METAPLAYLIST` experimental feature [through our usual feature mechanism](./RxPlayer_Features.md).

   - For RxPlayer's ["multithread" mode](../Getting_Started/MultiThreading.md):